katcipis/katcipis.github.io/_posts/drafts/hack-go-type-system.md

 ```

 Well, in this case the lack of generics on Go obligates me
-to use a interface{} and push the cast to the client, or develop
+to use an interface{} and push the cast to the client, or develop
 a function for every basic type, but types defined by the client
 would require the client writing its own function.